containers/containertoolbx.org/doc.md

 #### Label

-Images that fulfill the above requirements should have the `com.github.containers.toolbox="true"` label.
+Images that fulfill the above requirements MUST have the `com.github.containers.toolbox="true"` label to be fully recognized by Toolbx.

 This can be achieved through a Containerfile:
 ```conf